 09 – In Italy, the bullet-ridden body of senior statesman (and ex-prime minister) Aldo Moro is found in a car boot in the centre of Rome after the Italian government refuses to capitulate to his captors, the Red Brigade.

 10 – Princess Margaret is seeking a divorce from the Earl of Snowdon.
 Two years ago the couple decided to separate.
 The two children of the marriage are with their mother.

 14 – Bianca Jagger files for divorce from Mick.

 15 – Former Australian Prime Minister Sir Robert Menzies dies at 83.

-17 – Swiss police find Charlie Chaplin’s stolen coffin and body in the town of Noville, only a few miles from the cemetery in Vevey where his tomb was robbed.
-It is believed that the criminals were hoping to extort money from the Chaplin family.
-No arrests have been made.
+17 – Swiss police find Charlie Chaplin’s stolen coffin and body in the town of Noville, only a few miles from the cemetery in Vevey where his tomb was robbed 11 weeks ago.
+Swiss police have arrested two men – Roman Wardas, a Pole aged 24 and 38-year-old Bulgarian Gantscho Ganev who were hoping to extort £400,000 from the Chaplin family.

 18 – Abortion is legalised in Italy.

 19 – French troops parachute into Zaire to rescue 2,000 Europeans held hostage by rebels.
 100 Europeans are found to have been massacred.

 20 – Five terrorists and two policemen are killed at Orly Airport in Paris, after terrorists fire at passengers boarding an Israeli plane.

 20 – NASA launches Pioneer Venus 1 on a mission to Venus.